RhysGoodwin/rhysgoodwin.github.io/_posts/2022-09-13-kopia-with-s3-objectlock.md

     * All public access is disabled
     * (optional) server side encryption enabled (with bucket key).
 Maybe overkill since Kopia encrypts the data
     * A lifecycle rule which expires (deletes) non-current data after 30 days
 * An IAM account/key with a policy attached with limited permission just to this bucket.
-Permissions.
-Are these correct?
-Where did I get this list from?
+Permissions:
    * s3:GetObjectRetention
    * s3:DeleteObjectVersion
    * s3:ListBucketVersions